 Environmental resources can be assigned values depending on use and non-use methods.
 It’s easier to assign value to a product in use by observing what consumers are willing to pay.

 Opportunity cost pricing, replacement cost, and hedonic pricing techniques can be employed in the “use” method.
 The contingent valuation technique is used for the “non-use” method by measuring what consumers are willing to pay for a product they do not use or enjoy.

 Cost-benefit analysis (CBA) involves weighing the benefits arising from a policy against the perceived benefits.
 Hence, the best policy is one in which there is the greatest surplus of benefits over costs.

 CBA starts with a base policy where no changes are made to the status quo.
 A time horizon is selected where the perceived costs and benefits are expected to be realized.
 Benefits are instances where human well-being is improved, and costs decrease human well-being.

-Costs and benefits to be realized in the future are discounted using a discount factor to cater for the time value of money.
-Benefits include extra income, improved quality of life, clean water and beaches, and costs include opportunity costs, internal and external costs, and externalities.
+Costs and benefits to be realized in the future are discounted using a discount factor to cater to the time value of money.
+Benefits include extra income, improved quality of life, clean water, and beaches, and costs include opportunity costs, internal and external costs, and externalities.